 Armstrong’s deck and siding wood stain has nondrying conditioning oils that separate from the drying side of the formula.
 These oils penetrate deep into the deck or siding wood fiber where the wood’s natural oils used to be.
 This process rejuvenates the wood.
 The drying oils stay at the surface, lock in the conditioning oils and create a dry to the touch barrier.
 Armstrong’s deck and siding wood stain formulas also contain vegetable oils, transparent oxide pigments, water repellents, mildewcide, and solvent.

 Quality is what Armstrong-Clark brings to you.
-Backed by five generations of oil-based coatings experience, coupled with modern technology, Armstrong-Clark can meet and exceed your need for oil based wood coatings.
+Backed by 7 generations of oil-based coatings experience, coupled with modern technology, Armstrong-Clark can meet and exceed your need for oil based wood coatings.

 -Can be applied in direct sunlight and heat of the day.
 If the first coat penetrates within 30 minutes a second coat can be applied for extra protection.

--Easily applied by brush, roller, garden sprayer or airless spray equipment.
+-Easily applied by brush, roller, or airless spray equipment.